pacha/spekulatio/docs/reference.md

   the end in alphabetical order.
 * By default, the sorting value is `"*"` which results in the files/directories being sorted alphabetically.

-`_output_name` (jinja template)

-Variable used to override the output name template set in the `spekulatio.yaml`.
-If placed inside a front-matter, the corresponding output file is renamed accordingly.
-If placed inside a `_values.yaml` file, it is the output directory associated to the containing directory the one named according to the template provided.